Back to case studies

 Q2: Did wages rise (especially for mid/junior)?

 What the evidence shows: No. Junior starting wages fell 6.3% post-ChatGPT in AI-exposed firms.
 Mid-level starting wages fell 5.9%.
 Senior wages were stable or increased [IT-004, IESE pre-print].
-The BLS median software developer wage ($133,080, May 2024) is slightly above 2023, but this figure doesn’t control for selection effects: if only higher-skill workers are getting hired, the median can rise even as conditions worsen for new entrants.
+The BLS median software developer wage ($133,080, May 2024) is slightly above 2023, but this figure does not control for selection effects: if only higher-skill workers are getting hired, the median can rise even as conditions worsen for new entrants.

 Confidence: plausible (IESE pre-print; large dataset; not yet peer-reviewed; BLS figure confirmed but does not isolate AI effects)